Posted in Medical Malpractice on August 18, 2016

 Getting a proper diagnosis for EDS is difficult because the symptoms are often more associated with other joint disorders and diseases.
 In some cases, patients are diagnosed with hypochondria because it may appear to doctors that there is nothing physically wrong.
 However, physical therapy and other common treatments for chronic pain can actually be more damaging for someone who has EDS.
 Even though it is a relatively unknown disorder, approximately one out of 2,000 to 5,000 people are affected with the condition.

 If a person who is suffering from EDS is given a misdiagnosis, improper treatment can actually cause more damage.
-A medical malpractice attorney may assist such victims with filing a lawsuit against the doctors and the hospital where the misdiagnosis was given.
+A Glendale medical malpractice attorney may assist such victims with filing a lawsuit against the doctors and the hospital where the misdiagnosis was given.
 The attorney may be able to seek compensation for additional medical expenses, loss of income and any other damages associated with the misdiagnosis.
 The harmed person may also be entitled to certain punitive damages.
+Contact an attorney to discuss if you have a valid medical malpractice claim.